TofaJede/codex_song_anal_2/README.md

 - `song_analyzer/midi_export.py` – MIDI export utility

 ## Notes
-This project requires packages such as `librosa`, `PyQt5`, `pyqtgraph` and `pretty_midi` which may need system dependencies to install.
+This project requires packages such as `librosa`, `PyQt5` and `pyqtgraph` which may need system dependencies to install.
+MIDI export can optionally use `pretty_midi` if it is available, but a minimal fallback implementation is bundled with the project.
 The application does not provide audio playback.